DaveHalvorsen/Wrangling_CIRM_Data/README.md

-# Transcription and Translation: a Review with Programming Examples
+# Transcription and Translation: a Review (Python & R Studio)
-I recently mixed up Exons with Introns :S ... here's a review of Exons, Introns, Promoters, and Open Reading Frames with examples done in R Studio, Python, and R:
+I recently mixed up Exons with Introns :S ... here's a review of Exons, Introns, Promoters, and Open Reading Frames with examples done in R Studio & Python:

 #### Exons and Introns (Python)
 These programs can be found in the Exons_and_Introns folder: